 We have never declared or paid any cash dividends on our common shares.
 We currently anticipate that we will retain future earnings for the development, operation, and expansion of our business and do not anticipate declaring or paying any cash dividends for the foreseeable future.
 We are also subject to Bermuda legal constraints that may affect our ability to pay dividends on our common shares and make other payments.
+Additionally, our ability to pay dividends is currently restricted by the terms of the NovaQuest Securities Purchase Agreement and the Hercules Loan Agreement.
 As a result, capital appreciation, if any, of our common shares would be your sole source of gain on an investment in our common shares for the foreseeable future.